jojozhuang/jojozhuang.github.io/_posts/2017-08-20-building-web-application-with-react-and-redux.md

   }
 }
 ```
 In some cases, we need to preserve the component state when displaying the error.
 So, we need to pass the current state to reducer.
-The below sample code shows we append `product` state to the error object and pass them together to component finally.
+The below sample code shows we append `product` state to the error object and pass them together to component.
 ```javascript
 dispatch(fetchResoucesFail(Object.assign(error, {product: product})));
 ```